ramigs/strapi-nuxt-article/strapi-nuxt.md

 "We call the logout() of the Auth module.
 This will delete the user’s token from localstorage and redirect the user to the homepage."

-"Great!
-We have now done a lot, but something is still missing because the"

 ```javascript
 methods: {
     async logout() {